sasmithx/Green_Shadow-React/README.md

 # Green Shadow React Application

 This React application is designed to streamline and simplify the operations of agricultural management.
 The primary goal is to provide an intuitive interface for managing various aspects of a farm, including crops, equipment, vehicles, staff, fields, and crop monitoring.
-Below is a breakdown of each module and its purpose:

 ## Features